bcit-ci/CodeIgniter/user_guide_src/source/helpers/date_helper.rst

 Please see the timezone reference below to see the values of this menu.

 The second parameter lets you set a CSS class name for the menu.

+The fourth parameter lets you set one or more attributes on the generated select tag.

 .. note:: The text contained in the menu is found in the following
 	language file: `language/<your_lang>/date_lang.php`